clarkcb/xsearch/README.md

   At some point I will do this, and at that point I will pay more attention to its benchmark results.
-* `plsearch.pl` - Perl might not be the fastest among the scripting languages, but it is faster than all of the CLI and JVM versions!
+* `plsearch.pl` - Perl might not be the fastest among the scripting languages, but it is faster than all of the CLR and JVM versions!
 It's clear that scripting languages like Perl are well suited to this usage scenario.
 * `phpsearch.php` - This is the slowest of the scripting languages, but to be fair, PHP wasn't designed for this type of use.
 I can see why Facebook created